 Edited by: David N. Pyles

 This review may be reprinted with prior permission and attribution.

 In the quiet of a virgin morning, it feels right to sit with feet in warm slippers and a cup of hot steamy coffee in hand, and languidly let memories and fragments of ideas drift through the labyrinths of my brain.
-These are golden times, namely, when my monkey-mind is still asleep – maybe simply exhausted from so much chattering, poking and teasing.
-I can experience the same state of mind in the still of a night, when the dogs, like the day, are curled up to little furry donuts, quietly snoring away.
+These are golden times, namely, when my monkey mind is still asleep – maybe simply exhausted from so much chattering, poking, and teasing.
+I can experience the same state of mind in the still of the night, when the dogs, like the day, are curled up to little furry donuts, quietly snoring away.

 This is why I find that being in the flow of concentrated and productive writing is a lot like meditation.

 A lot of the time this is true; no matter in which genre.
-A painter will experience a landscape by looking at it and re-experience it though his interpretation of it.
-I would like to add however, that writing also enables me to experience things I didn’t know had impacted me – any Freudian oriented analyst will like this statement because it illustrates how much slumbers in the sub-conscience.
+A painter will experience a landscape by looking at it and re-experiencing it through his or her interpretation of it.
+I would like to add, however, that writing also enables me to experience things I didn’t know had impacted me – any Freudian-oriented analyst will like this statement because it illustrates how much slumbers in the sub-conscience.